DrSaraswati/farm2table/README.md

 ## Usage

 I made this library for light web scraping and easy data extraction.
-I am not responsible for any scripts that rely on farm2table and I am not liable for your what you choose to do with it.
+I am not responsible for any scripts that rely on farm2table and I am not liable for whatever you choose to do with it.